 Odette Michell is an award-winning British singer-songwriter, guitarist and bouzouki player with a rich foothold in the folk tradition.
 In 2019, Odette released her debut album ‘The Wildest Rose’ to widespread acclaim which featured notable musical contributions from Phil Beer (one-half of multi-award-winning acoustic folk band Show of Hands), and Toby Shaer (Cara Dillon, Sam Kelly & The Lost Boys).

-A dynamic and prolific live performer, Odette has performed alongside Show of Hands and Seth Lakeman, and has opened for Martin Carthy, Reg Meuross, Phil Beer, Boo Hewerdine and BBC R2 Folk Award winner Sam Carter and Ninebarrow amongst others, and is now currently touring the UK in support of the new album, both solo and with her trio.
+A dynamic and prolific live performer, Odette has performed alongside Show of Hands and Seth Lakeman, and has opened for Martin Carthy, Reg Meuross, Phil Beer, Boo Hewerdine and BBC R2 Folk Award winner Sam Carter and Ninebarrow amongst many others.
+Odette's highly anticipated second studio album is due for release in early 2023.

 SOCIAL MEDIA LINKS: